epitech-toulouse/TemplateHubProject/README.md

 ## Project identity
 ### Why this project ?
-_Explain the begenning of the project.
+_Explain the beginning of the project.
 How did you have this idea ?_<br/>

 ### What is interesting for you in this project ?
 _What do you like in this project ?_ <br/>